By the end of this section, you will be able to do the following:

 Internal organs and body structures begin to develop during the first trimester.
 By five weeks, limb buds, eyes, the heart, and liver have been basically formed.
 By eight weeks, the term fetus applies, and the body is essentially formed, as shown in Figure 43.19.
 The individual is about five centimeters (two inches) in length and many of the organs, such as the lungs and liver, are not yet functioning.
 Exposure to any toxins is especially dangerous during the first trimester, as all of the body’s organs and structures are going through initial development.
 Anything that affects that development can have a severe effect on the fetus’ survival.

 During the third trimester, the fetus grows to 3 to 4 kg (6 ½ -8 ½ lbs.) and about 50 cm (19-20 inches) long, as illustrated in Figure 43.21.
 This is the period of the most rapid growth during the pregnancy.
 Organ development continues to birth (and some systems, such as the nervous system and liver, continue to develop after birth).
-The mother will be at her most uncomfortable during this trimester.
-She may urinate frequently due to pressure on the bladder from the fetus.
-There may also be intestinal blockage and circulatory problems, especially in her legs.
-Clots may form in her legs due to pressure from the fetus on returning veins as they enter the abdominal cavity.
+The pregnant person will be most uncomfortable during this trimester.
+They may urinate frequently due to pressure on the bladder from the fetus.
+There may also be intestinal blockage and circulatory problems, especially in the legs, where clots may form due to pressure from the fetus on returning veins as they enter the abdominal cavity.

 Visit this site to see the stages of human fetal development.